-There are a number of options available to communicate your wishes and instructions in the event that you are not capable of doing so yourself.
-Your personal circumstances, and the type of advance care plan you wish to create will influence the options you choose.
+There are a number of options available to communicate your wishes and instructions in event you are not capable of doing so yourself.
+Your personal circumstances, and their type of advance care plan you wish to create will influence the options you choose.

 In BC your advance care plan should consist of the following: